 To proper consider the effect of interannual meteorological variability in assessing the contribution from DPS to ambient concentrations, dispersion of pollutants released from DPS stacks has been simulated considering three meteorological years, 2010, 2011 and 2012.
-Figures 40-48 show the maps of the concentration indicators which are relevant for the limit and target values, resulting from DPS emissions in current operating conditions:
+This has been repeated for both scenarios of DPS emissions: TOC and NOC.

-• NOx annual average concentrations;
+• In the following, for each scenario the maps of the concentration indicators which are relevant for the limit and target values are reported:NOx annual average concentrations;